WonderingGodling/My-Mind-Space/src/site/notes/Uni/Disease.md

 ![](https://i.imgur.com/2ezEeT1.jpeg)

 ### Absorption
-Absorption –the process by which the drug moves into the body from an external source
+The drug moving into the body from an external source

-#### Characteristics of a drug favoring absorption
+#### Characteristics of a drug favouring absorption
 - Low molecular size
 - Nonpolar
 - Lipophilic